 Requests received with less than four weeks notice will be honored but will be addressed as time allows; and therefore, related materials may not be available by course start date.
 Students are responsible for obtaining their course materials by the course start date.

 Copyright laws require students to purchase their own hard copy of those materials provided to them in an alternate format by the university.

-Disability Services staff will purge student disability files annually and move files of graduated or inactive students to archived status.
+Student Wellness and Disability Services staff will purge student disability files annually and move files of graduated or inactive students to archived status.
 Files will be archived for 5 years from the graduation or dismissal date and then destroyed.

 Students may ask for files to be reactivated if re-enrolled within five years.